jonathanpadilla1/Color-Flipper/README.md

 # Color-Flipper
-This is a simple color flipper project in JavaScript code
+This is a simple color flipper project in JavaScript code!